xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 mortality rate.
 Yet their low-birth-weight babies have a better survival rate than the low-birth-weight babies of white women.
 Now what conclusions should we draw?
 We can tell a pregnant smoker that she would help her baby by stopping smoking.
-But we can’t tell a pregnant black woman to stop being black.
+But we can't tell a pregnant black woman to stop being black.

 Instead, we should address the societal issues that cause the children of